seanlowe/obsidian-timelines/docs/content/docs/02_guides/02_other_guides/04_timeline_arrows/01_adding_arrows_to_timeline.md

 If you ever wanted to add some kind of continuity or flow to your timeline, you can do so by adding arrows to your timeline.
 This is accomplished by using the [Timeline Arrows](https://github.com/javdome/timeline-arrows) package by [javdome](https://github.com/javdome/).

-The works via a new HTML argument on events: `data-points-to`.
+The works via a new argument on events: `data-points-to` (for HTML), `pointsTo` (for frontmatter).
 This argument takes the same string value as the `data-start-date` argument on the item you wish the arrow to point to.

 You can read more about the `data-points-to` argument [here](../../../04_arguments/02_html_arguments#points-to-data-points-to).